ayberkt/formal-topology-in-UF/FormalTopology/FrameOfNuclei.lagda.md

 ℜ α (i ∷ is) = ℜ α is ∘ (α $ i)
 ```

+Using `ℜ`, we define the family obtained from such a family of endofunctions
+that consists of all such compositions.

 ```agda
 ℜ-fam : {A : Type ℓ₀} (α : Fam ℓ₂ (A → A)) → Fam ℓ₂ (A → A)
 ℜ-fam {A = A} α = List (index α) , ℜ α
 ```

 We will use this function to compute the join of a family of nuclei.
+The key
+idea is that the family of compositions is a directed family even if the family
+we start with is not.

 Notice that the identity function is always a (pre)nucleus.